Learn more about us.

 Never miss the latest insights, blogs and news.
 Subscribe to our newsletter.

-Three times a year, Solvay Brussels School organises a “Business-essentials” programme for Pfizer.
-During one of our sessions, I gave an intensive one-day workshop on innovation leadership.
+Several times a year, Solvay's Company-Specific task force organise tailored “Business Essentials” programmes for leading organisations such as Pfizer, Athora, VOKA, and Cap Innove.
+These initiatives include intensive workshops on key topics like innovation leadership, designed to equip participants with the tools and mindset needed to drive meaningful change.
+During one of our sessions, I give an intensive one-day workshop on innovation leadership.
 Here are a few insights about the creation of an innovation mindset.

 The fact that the first word of this “Leading and Living Innovation” seminar is about leadership is no coincidence.
 I believe all significant advances in life start with leadership.
 While innovation also starts with leadership, it doesn’t end there.